Skip to main content

 What credit score do you need for student loans?

 Headed to college or back to school?
-It may be time to choose a student loan.
-There are two kinds of student loans: federal and private.
-Each type has specific credit requirements.
+It may be time to apply for a student loan.
+There are two broad categories of student loans: federal and private.
+Each type has unique credit requirements.
 Let’s explore how these different kinds of loans work, and help you decide what might work best for your current credit standing.
 We’ll also cover what you need to know about your credit score when applying for student loans.
 Curious about where you stand?
 Check your credit score for free with Chase Credit Journey®.

 How do student loans work?

-Student loans are much like any other type of loan.
-The difference is you apply for a student loan for college or other forms of higher education and related expenses.
+Student loans are much like other types of loans.
+The difference is you apply for a student loan to help cover expenses related to college or other forms of higher education.
 Your loan agreement includes an interest rate and a repayment schedule, which usually begins after you graduate or are no longer enrolled.

 Usually a bank, credit union, state agency or school is the funding source for private student loans, whereas the government funds federal student loans.
 Each type has different eligibility requirements for the borrower.
 Either type of loan can be borrowed by a student or their guardian.
 There’s also loan cosigning as an option.
 This is when the primary borrower (the student) takes out the loan in their name, and someone else (such as the guardian) co-signs the contract to help the borrower meet the requirements.
 This co-signer agrees to pay back the loan if the primary borrower doesn’t or is unable to.